About HEMA Scorecard

 This will open the scoring page.
 To begin with you must add cuts to the competitor.
 Use the Add More Cuts menu option to add as many cuts as desired.
 (More can be added at any time)

 Once the cuts have been added you must assign score deductions before the score is calculated.
 Enter the desired values, or leave the field blank for a no deduction.
 Then click Update to add the deductions.
-Modifying Deductions - To change a deduction simply change the score value and click Update.
-Any cuts which have no new information entered will retain their original value.

 Round Standings